Shih Tzu Combs: Your Guide to The Best Combs for Your Shih Tzu

 Choosing the Best Shih Tzu CombChoosing the Best Shih Tzu Comb

 Once you are sold on the need for a comb or two, your next job is to figure out what style of comb works well for you.
 Do you like the option of a comb that has a handle?
-Do you prefer soft gel, wooden, or plastic?
+And, if you want a comb with a handle, should it be a soft gel, wooden, or plastic one?
 Maybe you'd like your comb handle to conform to the shape of your hand or maybe a straight handle will work better?

 Maybe, you don't even need a comb with a handle.
 A straight comb that comes with two sizes of combs might be more economical.
 As you can see, the possibilities make decision making even more challenging.